Axway/nightwatch-ats-reporter/README.md

 To run without debugging, type `npm run start` in terminal.

+## Known issues

+- Uploading screenshots is not working.
+Currently in Nightwatch `0.9.21` results output object does not contain the screenshots file names.
+Reporter is not tested yet with Nightwatch latest version `1.1.12`.

 ## Copyright

 Copyright (c) 2019 Axway Software SA and its affiliates.
 All rights reserved.